Stasys Antanas Bačkis: Diplomat in Paris

+The reigning European basketball champion Lithuania men's national basketball team, who has won the EuroBasket 1939 in Kaunas, Lithuania, was dissolved due to the occupations of Lithuania in 1940–1944.
+In 1946, the first European basketball championship after the war was held – EuroBasket 1946 in Geneva, Switzerland.
+Consequently, Bačkis has invited representatives of the Lithuanian diaspora, ordered outfits of the Lithuania men's national basketball team and the team (which was considered by many contemporary experts as the Europe's strongest) began to prepare for the EuroBasket 1946.
+However, the Soviet Union strictly protested against the Lithuanian national team's participation in the championship and the International Basketball Federation (FIBA) yielded to its pressure by not allowing the Lithuanians to independently compete at the EuroBasket 1946.

+In 1949, Committee on Central and Eastern European Countries, chaired by British MP Harold Macmillan and representing various Eastern Bloc nations, was established by the European Movement.
+Bačkis became vice-chairman of the Committee in 1951.
+He was also a Lithuanian representative to the Union of European Federalists, joined the Nouvelles équipes internationales (New International Teams), and Assembly of Captive European Nations.
+Bačkis also urged reestablishment of the Lithuanian Catholic Academy of Science and actively presented research papers in its sessions.
+In 1950, he was awarded the Order of St. Gregory the Great by the Vatican.

 Bačkis was financially supported by the Supreme Committee for the Liberation of Lithuania and by the Embassy of Lithuania in Washington, D.C. which had access to pre-war Lithuanian gold reserves kept by the Federal Reserve.
 After the death of Povilas Žadeikis, Lithuanian ambassador in Washington, D.C., in 1957, there was a need to strengthen the American mission.
 Bačkis agreed to relocate to the United States.
 In Paris, he was replaced by part-time Stasys Lozoraitis, who was based in Rome, and his deputy Jurgis Baltrušaitis.

 Diplomat in Washington, D.C.

-Bačkis departed France on June 15, 1960.
-The Embassy of Lithuania in Washington, D.C. was headed by Juozas Kajeckas who maintained contacts with the United States Department of State that controlled the pre-war gold reserves and funded the entire Lithuanian diplomatic service.
+Bačkis departed France on 15 June 1960.
+The Embassy of Lithuania in Washington, D.C. was headed by Juozas Kajeckas who maintained contacts with the United States Department of State that controlled the pre-war gold reserves and funded the entire Lithuanian Diplomatic Service.
 Therefore, he thought the embassy was particularly important.
 Other diplomats did not approve his attitude and criticized his attempts to control the diplomatic service through finances.
-Kajackas' heath deteriorated in 1975 and he reluctantly agreed to resign in June 1976.
+Kajackas' health deteriorated in 1975 and he reluctantly agreed to resign in June 1976.
 Bačkis was promoted to chargé d'affaires.
 In August 1978, Stasys Lozoraitis appointed Bačkis his deputy and successor.